mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 # Create a Tenant

-If you already have a tenant, you could [skip this section](#create-a-template).
+If you already have a tenant, you can [skip this section](#create-a-template).

-The tenant is the upper level of the projects and is useful to create a project configured inside an already existent infrastructure.
-In an existent infrastructure some information are repeated for all the projects: *environments*, *cluster informations*, *CI/CD integration*.
+The tenant is the upper level of the projects and allows to create a project configured inside an already existent infrastructure, which information are repeated for all the projects: *environments*, *cluster informations*, *CI/CD integration*.

 !!! info
-    The fields in the tenant cannot be changed during project creation steps (if not specified otherwise)
+    The fields in the tenant cannot be changed during project creation steps (if not specified otherwise).

 More in detail, to compile the tenant, you have to use the following guide: